-1. Seed Capital:
+- Seed Capital:

 Seed Capital is the very first investment in business.
-Usually, it comes from founder’s personal savings, his friends & family, or close ones.
+Usually, it comes from founder’s personal savings, his friends & family, or closed ones.
 This round is sourced from professional or semi-professional investors either individually or in a group.

-2. Angel Investor funding:
+- Angel Investor Funding:

-Money received from an angel investor is a loan that is convertible to a preferred stock.
-It is often converted to the Series A round of funding (below)
+Money received from an angel investor is a loan that is convertible to preferred stock.
+It often converts to the Series A round of funding (below)

-3. Venture Capital Financing (VC):
+- Venture Capital Financing (VC):

-Venture Capital (VC) firm is a group of investors who take investment from wealthy people, who want to grow their wealth.
+Venture Capital (VC) firm is a group of investors who take investment from wealthy people who want to grow their wealth.
 They take this money and invest in risky business deemed to have high growth potential.

 Venture Capital funding is made when the business grows beyond the startup phase when they have already started distributing/ selling their product or service, even though they may not be profitable yet.

 Series A: The primary function of Series A investment is usually to take a startup to the next level.
 At this stage, startups have a strongly defined goal for the product or service.
 Capital used at this stage is often used to meet targets and defined business goals.

 Series C and beyond: A Venture capital firm goes for this round of funding when the company has proved its mettle and is a success in the market.
 Series C round of funding is made when the company looks for greater market share, acquisitions to develop and expand their product and services share.
-It is the last stage in company’s growth cycle before an IPO.
+It is the last stage in company’s growth cycle before an IPO

-4. Mezzanine Financing & Bridge Loans:
+- Mezzanine Financing & Bridge Loans:

 Mezzanine financing is often used 6 to 12 months before an IPO and when IPO’s proceeds are used by the company to pay back the mezzanine financing investor.

-5. IPO (Initial Public Offering):
+- IPO (Initial Public Offering):

 IPO is the very first sale of stock issued by a company to the public.
 Finally, companies can raise money through selling stock to the public.
-The IPO’s opening stock price is typically set with the help of investment bankers who commit to sell ‘X’ number of company’s shares at ‘Y’ price, raising money for the company.
+The IPO’s opening stock price is typically set with the help of investment bankers who commit to selling ‘X’ number of company’s shares at ‘Y’ price, raising money for the company.
 Once the stock is out, it is traded on a stock exchange.